What's new in Microsoft Defender for Endpoint on Android

 Important

-Ending support for Device Administrator enrolled devices Microsoft Intune and Defender for Endpoint are ending support for Device Administrator enrolled devices with access to Google Mobile Services (GMS), beginning December 31, 2024.
+Microsoft Intune and Defender for Endpoint are ending support for device administrator enrolled devices with access to Google Mobile Services (GMS), beginning December 31, 2024.

 For devices with access to GMS

-After Intune and Defender for Endpoint ends support for Android device administrator, devices with access to GMS will be impacted in the following ways:
+After support ends for device administrator enrolled devices, devices with access to GMS will be afffected in the following ways:

 • Intune and Defender for Endpoint won't make changes or updates to Android device administrator management, such as bug fixes, security fixes, or fixes to address changes in new Android versions.

-• Intune and Defender for Endpoint technical support will no longer support these devices.
+• Intune and Defender for Endpoint technical support will no longer support devices with access to GMS.

 For more information, see Tech Community blog: Intune ending support for Android device administrator on devices with GMS in December 2024.